2vs5/mapping_sc_to_st/README.md

 Dependencies are listed in `requirements.txt`.

+## Tutorial
+A minimal example based on publicly available data is provided in the `example/` directory.
+It is configured without absolute paths, so the full pipeline can be executed without modifying any local directory settings.

+### Execution order
+Run the notebooks in `example/` in the following order:
+- `01.data_import.ipynb`
+  Loads public scRNA-seq and spatial transcriptomics datasets, constructs AnnData objects, performs basic preprocessing and gene alignment, and saves the processed data under a configurable BASE_DIR.
+- `02.run_example.ipynb`
+  Loads the processed data, computes expression and geometry costs, runs global FGW mapping, applies anchor-based refinement, and generates example outputs and visualizations.

 ## Notebooks (00–04)
 - `00.make_clusters_75_E1.ipynb`
   Loads data, applies basic filters, and prepares clustering / embeddings used downstream.